SpeedUp-Tech/KiCAD_MCP/README.md

 Logs from the Python bridge go to `~/.kicad-mcp/logs/kicad_interface.log`.

 ---
+## Session Lifecycle

+The server is multi-tenant: every design runs inside its own KiCad worker process.
+Always create a session first, pass its `sessionId` to every tool invocation, then close it when finished.

+1. `create_session` → returns `{ "success": true, "sessionId": "…" }`.
+Optional arguments let you override the Python executable, add `PYTHONPATH` entries, set per-session timeouts, or inject environment variables.
+2. Use the returned `sessionId` in all subsequent tool calls via the `sessionId` argument.
+3. `list_sessions` → shows currently active sessions (IDs, creation timestamps, command counts).
+4. `close_session` → terminates a specific worker and frees resources.

+Every command that touches KiCad state requires a session.
+If you omit `sessionId` the server will return an error.
+Sessions persist until explicitly closed or the MCP server shuts down.

+---
 ## Available MCP Tools
 Below is a condensed summary; see the TypeScript sources under `src/tools/` for parameter schemas.
+All tools accept a `sessionId` argument unless noted otherwise.

+### Session (`session.ts`)
+- `create_session`, `list_sessions`, `close_session`

 ### Project (`project.ts`)
 - `create_project`, `open_project`, `save_project`, `get_project_info`